pywkm/fibo-rest/README.md

         {
             "sequence": null,
             "statusUri": "/fibo/55/status",
-            "estimatedTime": "2020-03-03 12:12:12"
+            "eta": "2020-03-03 12:12:12.120021"
         }
         ```
-     Which means calculation is triggered, and result should be accessible around `estimatedTime` on
+     Which means calculation is triggered, and result should be accessible around `eta` on
      the `/fibo/55` endpoint.
 There's given uri to status endpoint, where calculation progress can
-     be monitored.
+     be monitored. `eta` is in Coordinated Universal Time (UTC) time zone.

 * GET `/fibo/<length>/status`